LISTEN TO THIS ARTICLE

 The Roofline Reality Check

 Hardware performance for on-device inference doesn't scale the way people assume.
 RooflineBench, a new framework from Bi et al., benchmarks SLMs on edge hardware using roofline analysis to identify compute vs. memory bottlenecks.
-They tested Phi-3-mini, Gemma 2B, and Llama 3.1 8B on Raspberry Pi 5, NVIDIA Jetson Orin Nano, and Intel NUC i7.
+They tested models ranging from 135M to 1.8B parameters across four hardware platforms: Apple M1 Pro, NVIDIA RTX 3070 Ti Laptop, Jetson Orin Nano Super, and Raspberry Pi 5.

 The roofline analysis revealed that most edge hardware is memory-bound, not compute-bound.
 Meaning: you're waiting for data to move between RAM and the processor, not waiting for the processor to finish calculations.
 This is why throwing more cores at the problem doesn't linearly improve throughput.

-Here's the part that actually worries me: quantization strategies that reduce memory footprint also introduce accuracy degradation that compounds over multi-turn agent interactions.
-The paper showed that 4-bit quantization caused a 12% accuracy drop on single-turn QA but a 28% drop on five-turn conversations where errors cascade.
+Here's the part that actually worries me: quantization strategies that reduce memory footprint (the paper evaluated FP16, Q8_0, and Q4_K_M precision) also introduce accuracy degradation that compounds over multi-turn agent interactions.
+While the RooflineBench paper focused on throughput rather than accuracy impact, broader research on quantized models shows that aggressive quantization degrades output quality, and those errors cascade in multi-turn conversations.
 Nobody is stress-testing these degradation patterns in production workloads yet.
 We're going to learn this the hard way.

 The hardware constraint isn't just about speed.
 It's about which architectures you can deploy where.
 Cloud API calls give you unlimited model size at the cost of latency and bandwidth.
 Edge deployment gives you millisecond latency but caps model size based on device RAM.
 That's not a solvable problem.
 It's a constraint you design around.